 - There's no income limit, so even if you make more than $117,000 as a single filer or $184,000 as married filing jointly, you can still contribute that full amount.

 In other words, you can go gangbusters on your retirement with a Roth 401(k).

 But hey, if you're not comfortable contributing just $18,000 a year (you do, after all, have big plans for retiring in Monaco with access to a 40-foot sailboat), you can contribute even more.
 If you fall under the income limits mentioned above, you can also open your own Roth IRA, which means you can put up to $23,500 in your retirement accounts each year ($30,500 if you're 50 or older) and not pay taxes on however much that grows into when you retire.
 (If your income is too high to contribute to a Roth, then you can contribute to a traditional IRA, but the tax implications for those contributions would be different.)

 Should You Sign Up?

 Sounds perfect, right?
 It is pretty cool.
-But there are a few situations where you shouldn’t take the option:
+But there are a few situations where you probably shouldn't take the option:

-3. If you’ll contribute less each month in order to make up for the loss in tax benefits you enjoyed under the traditional 401(k).
-There is a small upfront tax benefit in the traditional 401(k), which means every dollar you save actually lowers taxable income right now.
-While you still have to pay your taxes down the road (and even taxes on the investment gains), the Roth probably isn’t the right fit just yet if you plan to put away less each month.
+3. If you'll contribute less each month in order to make up for the loss in tax benefits you enjoyed under the traditional 401(k).
+There is a small upfront tax benefit in the traditional 401(k), in that every dollar you save actually lowers taxable income right now.
+While you still have to pay your taxes down the road (and even taxes on the investment gains), the Roth probably isn't the right fit just yet if you plan to put away less each month.

 4. You want a broad array of investment options.
 Roth 401(k)s often offer narrower investment choices than Roth IRA accounts.
 If you care deeply about having lots of choices, this might give you pause.